 - 220 grit sandpaper

-To distress the paint and reveal some of the wood, I used a scrubber sponge and water.
-I added water to a small bowl and soaked the sponge.
-Then I squeezed most of the water from the sponge.
+Add some water to a small bowl and soaked the sponge.
+Squeezed most of the water from the sponge.

-The is the easiest way to distress your furniture.
-Less mess and you don’t have to worry about breathing in all that dust.
-Wise Owl Chalk Synthesis Paint is non toxic and has no odor.
+This is the easiest way to distress your furniture with chalk paint.
+Less mess, and you don’t have to worry about breathing in all that dust.
+Wise Owl Chalk Synthesis Paint is non-toxic and has no odor.
 When I’m working in the studio, it’s easy to be taken over by the harsh fumes from other products.
-It’s a great paint to use indoors.
+It’s an excellent paint to use indoors.

-After sanding, the painted surface was wiped down with a damp cotton cloth to remove any remaining dust.
+After sanding, the surface was wiped down with a damp cotton cloth to remove any remaining dust.
 After drying, I applied 1 coat of natural furniture wax.
-Using the round wax brush, I applied it in a circular motion and then smooth it with the brush.
-After drying, buff with a soft cotton cloth.
+Using the round wax brush, I applied it in a circular motion and then smoothed it with the brush.
+Allow to dry and buff with a soft cotton cloth.

 The Results Are Stunning

-Oh ya, the clay pot in the photo above… this was also painted with Wise Owl Chalk Synthesis Paint.
+Oh yes, the clay pot in the above photo was also painted with Wise Owl Chalk Synthesis Paint.
 Watch how I created this drippy finish with a spray bottle of water in the video below.

-Most of the pieces I get are musty and honestly, a bit stinky.
-I love to use the Wise Owl Furniture Salve for the interior wood.
-It moisturizes and deodorizes and give your furniture a beautiful, lemon/verbena scent.
+Most of the pieces I get are musty and, honestly, a bit stinky.
+I love to use Wise Owl Furniture Salve for the interior wood.
+It moisturizes and deodorizes and gives your furniture a beautiful, lemon/verbena scent.
 Now when I open the doors to my pie safe, I get a fresh smell.
 I think I’ll use this pie safe for storage of my vintage quilts.
 Can you believe that I’m letting pie take a back seat?

 Until the next project… xo, Do